Basic Products for a Healthy Hair Regimen

 Co-Washing Cleansing Conditioner

 A cleansing conditioner is a conditioner that moisturizes while gently cleansing the hair.
-Co-washing is a great way to
+Co-washing is a great way to add moisture to tresses while lightly and gently cleansing the hair and scalp.

 Suggestions: Eden BodyWorks Coconut Shea Cleansing CoWash • As I Am Coconut Cleansing Conditioner